 That's why Independent Women's Voice and Independent Women’s Forum have long sought a way to help workers who lack employer-backed paid parental leave get the financial support they want and need—without creating a costly new government program that could backfire on workers and women.

-In January 2018, we published the first paper, written by IWF senior fellow Kristin Shapiro, describing our proposal to reform Social Security so workers could opt to receive paid leave benefits after giving birth or adopting a child, in exchange for delaying retirement benefits.
+In January 2018, we published the first paper, written by IWF senior fellow Kristin Shapiro, describing our proposal to reform Social Security so workers could opt to receive earned leave benefits after giving birth or adopting a child, in exchange for delaying retirement benefits.
 Allowing workers to trade off future Social Security retirement benefits for current parental leave benefits could offset the costs of paid leave.
 It also could encourage responsible leave-taking and inspire companies to continue offering paid leave benefits when they can afford to do so.

 This wouldn't require a new payroll tax.
 Rather than creating a new one-size-fits-all retirement program, it would improve an existing government program that workers already pay into—to make it more flexible and efficient—and better help those who truly need it.